Skip to content

 • Community support is often available to people living in rural areas.
 Your GP, community nurse or local council may be able to link you to these services.

-At Cancer Council SA, we understand the impact cancer has on all areas of our lives, including finances.
+Cancer Council understands the impact cancer may have on all areas of life, including finances.

-Since your diagnosis and/or treatment, you may find your financial situation has changed.
-Maybe you’re not able to return to work for some time, or your carer has taken time off work to support you during your recovery?
-Maybe you’re now faced with additional expenses due to your cancer treatment?
+Following diagnosis and treatment, you may find that your financial situation has changed.
+Maybe you have not able to return to work for some time, or your carer has taken time off work to support you during your recovery?
+Maybe you are now faced with additional expenses due to your cancer treatment?

 Whatever the situation, addressing these concerns early is important in reducing the stress caused by financial hardship.